-A member of staff is available on the KS2 playground daily from 8.45am.
-Once the whistle has blown at 8.55am, children line up in their classes and teachers will come to collect them.
+Our school day begins at 8.45am.
+Classrooms doors will open at 8.40am and your child may come inside and get ready for their day from this time.
+Children in Year 3 and 4 may enter school quietly and sensibly via the Atrium doors.
+At the end of the school day children in Year 3 will leave via the Atrium doors too.
 Please be aware that lateness is officially noted in the register.
-If your child arrives after 8.55am, you will need to take them to, and sign them in at the school office.
+If your child arrives after 8.45am, you will need to take them to, and sign them in at the school office